-Between 2009 and 2012, OIB flew within 5 km of 34 core locations but only two locations, NEEM and Camp Century (Figure 1) were coincident in time with the layers we detected.
+Between 2009 and 2012, OIB flew within 5 km of 34 core locations but only two locations, NEEM and Camp Century (Fig. 1), were coincident in time with the layers we detected.
 Each of these locations has two cores, providing annual accumulation rates and a measure of spatial variability.
 Figure 12 compares the radar-derived to core measured accumulation rates.
 At NEEM, the two ice cores and radar data are nearly co-located, within 0.6 km of each other.
-The radar-derived accumulation rates are self-consistent between 2011 and 2012 and agree well with the ice cores (root mean square error (RMSE) of 0.06 m w.e. a-1).
-For comparison, the two NEEM cores have a RMSE of 0.05 m w.e. a-1 for the period of overlap.
-A timing discrepancy arises with this comparison because the ice cores, with higher dating resolution from isotopic and chemical analysis, are dated and reported for calendar years, whereas the radar-derived accumulation is assumed 1 July - 30 June (Section 4.2).
-This mismatch in the measurement is likely evident in Figure 12 by the differences in the annual peaks between the cores and radar-derived accumulation having similar means yet differing magnitudes from year to year.
+The radar-derived accumulation rates are self-consistent between 2011 and 2012 and agree well with the ice cores (RMSE of $0.06 \,\mathrm{m\,w.e.\,a^{-1}}$).
+For comparison, the two NEEM cores have an RMSE of $0.05 \text{ m w.e. a}^{-1}$ for the period of overlap.
+A timing discrepancy arises with this comparison because the ice cores, with higher dating resolution from isotopic and chemical analysis, are dated and reported for calendar years, whereas the radar-derived accumulation is assumed 1 July-30 June (Sect.
+4.2).
+This mismatch in the measurement is likely evident in Fig. 12 by the differences in the annual peaks between the cores and radar-derived accumulation having similar means yet differing magnitudes from year to year.